 Your sleeper type plays an important role in choosing a mattress that’s right for you.
 There are four categories of sleepers that we talk about in our content: back, stomach, side, and combination sleepers.

 Back sleepers and stomach sleepers need to look for a bed that will provide enough support for their shoulders and hips.
 If these heavier parts of the body aren’t properly supported, the spine can arch, causing you to wake up with aches and pains.
+Typically, these sleepers will prefer a firm king size mattress, as opposed to something on the soft side of the spectrum.

 Side sleepers, on the other hand, need proper pressure relief for the hip, arm, and shoulder.
 If the bed is too firm or doesn’t have enough give in those areas, it will feel like the surface of the mattress is fighting against your body, rather than accommodating it.
 Again, this can cause a sore wake up in the morning.